How to Apply

 - Challenge Course

-Each fall, students attend a half-day ropes course to enhance team-building.
+Students attend a half-day challenge course to enhance team-building.

 - Fellows Service-Learning Project